wandahangFY/YOLOv11-RGBT/README.md

 In YOLOv8, the visible light (visible) directory must conform to the dataset configuration principles.
 Additionally, an infrared (infrared) directory must exist at the same level as the visible light directory.
 Furthermore, the dataset should be divided into `train` and `val` (optional) subdirectories for training and validation purposes, respectively.

 ### 2. Configuration Methods
-Below are three recommended configuration methods:
+Below are four recommended configuration methods (Method 1 is preferred and matches the *NewVersion* dataset in the shared drive; the other three are legacy layouts for older releases):

 #### Important Notes
 - Ensure that the visible and infrared directories are at the same level.